 - Test on different models of hardware

-Note that a ‘static’ noise issue with your client audio can often be due to a misbehaving or misconfigured headset.
-If you are experiencing static, try with different headset hardware or no headset hardware in order to narrow down potential sources.
+Static: Static and white noise issues with your client's audio can often be due to a misbehaving or misconfigured headset.
+If you are experiencing static, try reproducing this issue with different headset hardware or no headset hardware in order to narrow down potential sources.

 - Voice SDKs Network Connectivity Requirements